Elijah-Hensel/Elijah-Hensel/README.md

 ### Hi there, I'm Elijah! 👋

-- 🌱 Fullstack Developer at Performance Health Partners
+- 🛸 React/Javascript/Rails Developer and Mentor at Fullstack Academy
 - 🐊 New Orleans, Louisiana
 - 😄 He/Him